 If you’ve never meditated before, this is the perfect time to start.
 According to recent research, the cortisol and prolactin hormones released by your body when stressed make getting pregnant so much harder.
 Start meditating for just a few minutes every morning and you’ll soon notice a lowering of these stress hormones.
 As an added bonus, depression and anxiety symptoms will reduce, both believed to negatively affect fertility.

 Meditation is the perfect start to anyone’s day!
-The simple acts of stilling your body and quieting your mind trigger the part of your brain known as the parasympathetic nervous system, producing a sense of peace and calmness.
+The simple acts of relaxing your body and quieting your mind trigger the part of your brain known as the parasympathetic nervous system, producing a sense of peace and calmness.
 Teaching yourself how to meditate before getting pregnant will provide you with a wonderful tool that will assist you not only during your pregnancy, but for the rest of your life.

 No. 2: Go ‘Natural’ With Your Make-Up and Personal Care Products